Startup Recruits 100 Districts at SXSW EDU Launch Event

 - Provide CatchOn with content to announce the launch on social media and website

 Through strategic media outreach and meticulous event planning, CB&A generated buzz leading up to the official launch of the CatchOn tool and corresponding SXSW EDU launch event.
 These education marketing efforts attracted more than 600 attendees to the event, which resulted in more than 100 school districts signing up for the public beta.
-SXSW EDU served as a successful launch pad for CatchOn, with more than one million students using the tool today.
+SXSW EDU served as a successful launch pad for CatchOn, with more than 1 million students using the tool today.

 PRSA Alchemy Award of Excellence